itsee-birmingham/standalone_collation_editor/README.md

 - **menu_pos** *[integer]* - An integer to describe where in the list of settings this one should appear on the settings menu (use ```null``` if this is to run behind the scenes and therefore not appear on the menu).
 - **execution_pos** *[integer]* - An integer to determine the order in which settings functions are applied.
 This can be important in some cases as the settings can interact in different ways depending on the order in which they are applied.

-For an example of the javascript configuration see the [default_settings.js](https://github.com/itsee-birmingham/standalone_collation_editor/blob/master/collation/core/static/CE_core/js/default_settings.js) file.
+For an example of the JavaScript configuration see the [default_settings.js](https://github.com/itsee-birmingham/standalone_collation_editor/blob/master/collation/core/static/CE_core/js/default_settings.js) file.

 **Python requirements**